 The short answer is… YES!
 We understand that washing bras by hand can be a bit of a pain, but machine washing can cause wonky wires and make the elastic less stretchy.
-Putting your lingerie in the washing machine can also damage the plastic tips on the end of the underwires and cause them to push through their casing which can scratch your skin or get tangled in your washing machine – ouch!
+Putting your lingerie in the washing machine can also damage the plastic tips on the end of the underwires and cause them to push through their casing which can get tangled in your washing machine or scratch your skin – ouch!

 We recommend that you hand wash your lingerie – it’s easy, we promise!
 To hand wash your bras, simply soak them in cool water and detergent, and then gently rub your bra all over (paying special attention to the band and armpits) and rinse in clean, cool water.
 Some non-wired lingerie can be washed in the machine on a cool wash – but it’s always best to check the label first.
 Just remember to fasten the hooks so they don’t get caught on anything else!

 When you’re drying your lingerie avoid any source of direct heat, like the tumble drier or radiator, as this can damage the shape and elasticity of your bra.
 Once you’ve washed your bra, leave it to air dry.
 It’s important for bras to be air dried because intense heat from a machine dryer will cause damage and affect the fit.
 They’ll need at least a day (maybe two) to fully dry, so it’s a good idea to have plenty of other bras to wear while the washed ones dry!